Kucherov's hat trick helps Lightning turn back Senators 5-1

 TAMPA, Fla.
+(AP) -- Nikita Kucherov gave the trade-depleted Tampa Bay Lightning a much-needed lift.

-(AP) -- Nikita Kucherov scored three power-play goals in the second period and the Tampa Bay Lightning kept their fading playoff hopes alive with a 5-1 victory over the Ottawa Senators on Monday night.
+Kucherov scored three power-play goals in the second period and the Tampa Bay Lightning kept their fading playoff hopes alive with a 5-1 victory over the Ottawa Senators on Monday night.

 Kucherov had the second hat trick of his career and added an assist in the third period.
 Jonathan Drouin assisted all three of his goals and Victor Hedman assisted on two.